Why You Must Visit Buffalo, New York

 Canalside

 Canalside hosts more than a thousand events all year long.
-During the summer, you can rent boats and paddleboards, take harbor cruises, play in the park, eat ice cream, ride bikes, and people watch to your heart’s content.
+During the summer, you can rent boats and paddleboards, take harbor cruises, play in the park, eat ice cream, ride bikes, and people-watch to your heart’s content.
 Winter months are cold in Buffalo, but the fun at Canalside doesn’t stop.
 You will find many ice activities—skating, curling, hockey, and ice bikes.
-Canalside includes restaurants, bars, and even new hotels, making this a great hub of activity for the city.
+Canalside includes restaurants, bars, and even new hotels, making this a great city activity hub.

 RiverWorks